 Will and I on our visit to Crooked River Wines

-The rural town of Mudgee is absolutely perfect for a country weekend.
+The rural town of Mudgee is absolutely perfect for a country weekend getaway from Sydney.
 Mudgee is a 3 1/2 hour drive west from Sydney, and is a epicurean’s gourmet dream!
 With fantastic wineries set in the countryside and a burgeoning food scene, I absolutely loved visiting Mudgee and can’t wait to return.

 Voted Mudgee’s best small cellar door in 2017 by Gourmet Traveller Wine, Vinifera is arguably one of the best wineries in Mudgee.
 It’s a beautiful example of why I love boutique wineries in Australia.
 It’s family-owned and certified organic, focusing on Spanish varietals.
 We explored several Mudgee wineries over the October long weekend, and Vinifera stood out.
 Vinifera had live music and special drinks deals on offer, with lots of comfy, boho seating outside in the sunshine to admire the stunning Mudgee hills.
 Vinifera quite often hosts pop-up events, so it’s worth checking out their events calendar to see what’s booked in.